 Social and financial support for students

-Facilities offered by the UM
+The measures proposed by the UM

 • Food-related expenses,

-• Housing expenses,
+• Housing-related expenses,

 The social and family economics advisor (CESF)

-• students over 35 ;
+• students over the age of 35;

-• continuing education trainees.
+• Continuing Education trainees.

-Food and hygiene product distribution
+Food and hygiene product distributions

 Loan of computers and small equipment, financing of Microsoft 365 license